opensearch-project/opensearch-migrations/deployment/cdk/opensearch-service-migration/README.md

 ## Executing Commands on a Deployed Service

 Once a service has been deployed, a command shell can be opened for that service's container.
-If the SSM Session Manager plugin is not installed, it should be when prompted from the below exec command.
+If the SSM Session Manager plugin is not installed, it should be installed when prompted from the below exec command.
 ```shell
 # ./ecsExec.sh <service-name> <stage> <region>
 ./ecsExec.sh migration-console dev us-east-1